stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-11-response-to-allegations-by-whoisstephenreid.md

 Whilst at times in the past I did hold some key positions of ownership/leadership, I have put huge efforts into decentralising power and ownership in the organisations I am involved with (for example, stepping down as an admin of the Find The Others group before leaving it completely, and transforming the Psychedelic Society into a not-for-profit worker co-operative).
 I am passionate about continuing this process of decentralisation.

-With thanks to everyone who continues to help me to learn and grow, Stephen
+With thanks to everyone who continues to help me to learn and grow,<br />
+Stephen